wazuh/wazuh-documentation/source/user-manual/registering/manager-verification/manager-verification-registration.rst

 Agents
 ^^^^^^

-Once you have completed the manager section, you need to copy the CA file (``.pem``) to the agent.
+Once you have completed the manager section, you need to copy the CA file (``.pem``) to the agent host.
 In this example, the CA file is ``rootCA.pem``.
 After that, follow the steps to connect the agent to the manager:

 .. toctree::
     :maxdepth: 2